x0pherl/Filament-Bank/README.md

 The top bracket of the buffering chamber has brackets for hanging.
 Using M3 screws, secure the buffering chamber to a wall or your print stand.
 Ideally, there should be a short line of travel from the MMU2s unit downward to the buffering chamber.

 Insert each of the wheel assemblies into the top bracket.
-Note that the back should be angled down as you insert them, so that the guide along the back lines up with the produsion along the back of the top bracket.
+Note that the back should be angled down as you insert them, so that the guide along the back lines up with the protrusion along the back of the top bracket.
 Then drop the front of the wheel assembly down and secure it with one of the thumb pegs.
 If you printed the pegs and wheels in five different colors as suggested in the printing instructions, be sure to match them up.

-Finally insert ptfe tubing from the back of the wheel assemblies, and run that to your MMU2s unit; and run PTFE tubing from the front of the wheel assemblies to your filament stands.
+Finally insert PTFE tubing from the back of the wheel assemblies, and run that to your MMU2s unit; and run PTFE tubing from the front of the wheel assemblies to your filament stands.

 Now you're ready to print!

 ## Credit

-This is a filament buffering system designed for use with the Prusa MMU2s, but should be easily adaptable to suit similar requirements or MMU2S modifications adding additonal filaments.
+This is a filament buffering system designed for use with the Prusa MMU2s, but should be easily adaptable to suit similar requirements or MMU2S modifications adding additional filaments.

 The original inspiration for this comes from [David Shealey](https://www.thingiverse.com/TNDave/about)'s brilliant design for his [Prusa MMU2 Filament Retract Bank](https://www.thingiverse.com/thing:3373895).
 His concept of a simple wheel releasing filament into a channel was the first workable buffering system for the MMU2S, as far as I'm concerned.
 However, this design suffers from two flaws.
 First, the walls of the chambers were designed to be acrylic plastic -- which had the advantage of being clear, but required some knowlege of working with acrylic.